leftyyyyyy/upload-frontend/README.md

 - Allow maximum of 100 mb size per file
 - Retrieves and uploads in chunks to improve performance
 - Allow only CSV files
-- Every entity is presented in a UUID form with insurance of generating unique ones everytime
+- Every entity (user, file, stat) is presented in a UUID form with insurance of generating unique ones everytime

 # Architecure diagram